ricardobohadana/imdb_lib/README.md

 Scrape the given title id for details

-Returns a pandas dataframe with one row and the following columns: `title, poster, sinapse, rating, popularity, genres, types, top_cast`
+Returns a pandas dataframe with one row and the following columns: `title, poster, sinapse, rating, popularity, genres, types, top_cast, runtime, duration`

 #
 ### `httpIMDB.searchTitle(title)`